 For the Filling

-- While the crust is setting in the fridge, cream the cheese, sugar, vanilla until light and fluffy
+- While the crust is setting in the freezer, cream the cheese, sugar, vanilla with a hand mixer, on medium speed, until light and fluffy.

-- On another bowl, whip the heavy cream until soft peaks form, then add to the cheese mixture bowl
+- On another bowl, whip the heavy cream until soft peaks form, then add to the cheese mixture bowl, and whip gently until combined, light and airy – about a minute.

-- Pour the mixture over the set crust, smooth the top nicely, and let it set in the fridge for about 2 hours
+- Pour the mixture over the set crust, smooth the top nicely with a spatula, and let it set in the fridge for about 2 hours.

 For the Topping

-- In a skillet over medium heat, heat the sugar, and the rum, and reduce until syrupy
+- In a skillet over medium heat, heat the sugar, and the rum (or water), and bring to a simmer.

-- Add the pineapples slices to the skillet and cook them one minute on each side, then turn off the heat
+- Add the pineapples slices to the skillet and cook them until syrupy – about 5 minutes.

-- When the pineapples and sauce have cooled, arrange them on top of the set filling and take it back to the fridge for at least 4 more hours or overnight
+- Arrange the pineapple slices on top of the set filling and take it back to the fridge for at least 4 more hours, preferably overnight.